exercism/v3/languages/julia/exercises/concept/functions-introduction/.docs/introduction.md

 The entire Julia track will require you to treat your solution like a mini-libraries, i.e. you need to define functions, types etc. which will then be run against a test suite.
-For that reason, we will introduce basic, named functions as the very first concept.
+For that reason, we will introduce named functions as the very first concept.

 ### Defining functions